Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Op 24

-Remove the lower spring support rubber
+Remove the spring rubber cap

 Front Twingo 2 shock absorber